whitechdevs/nodejs-test/README.md

 - Create a GraphQL powered api with MySql as the datasource
 - The GraphQL should provide required Queries, Mutations for CRUD operations on the Product object (See Schema: [GraphQL Object](https://github.com/whitechdevs/nodejs-test/blob/master/GraphQLProductObjectSample.js "GraphQL Object"))
-- The entire stack needs to be dockerised (Application container and Database Container).
+- The entire stack needs to be dockerised (Application container and Database container).

 ## Requirements